netantman/machine-learning/meta-learning/ML-workflow.md

 # Problem Formulation/Definition

 - What is the **core business problem**/**dependent variable** we are trying to model: determine potentially which ML models we need.
-    - 'Predicting stock returns': regreesion; 'Predicting stock price change directions': classification.
+    - 'Predicting stock returns': regression; 'Predicting stock price change directions': classification.
-    - Remember to ask clarifying questions.
+    - Remember to ask **clarifying questions**
+    - Does it make sense to predict **another, related variable**?
 - What are the right **performance metrics** to satisfy business goals?
     - What value is added for the business?
     - If a wrong prediction is made, how does it impact the business?